67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 ### Using Bind Mounts

 In the last section, we used a named volume to persist our database between container runs.
-This is useful is we do not care about where our data is stored.
+This is useful if we do not care about where our data is stored.
 If we do, then we can use [bind mounts](https://docs.docker.com/storage/bind-mounts/).
 This will allow us actually mount a local host directory into our container!
 This type of volume can be used to persist data but also to help speed up our development by mounting our source code and allowing the container to respond to changes immediately.

 ![Image](https://imgur.com/LzRMA9k.png)

-Docker contianers can be configured with three different types of mounts.
+Docker containers can be configured with three different types of mounts.
 The main difference between bind mounts and volumes is that the user can specify the location of the filesystem on the local computer with a bind mount. tmpfs mounts are for linux users only and allow for the container to create files outside the container's writable layer.

 1. Lets create another instance of our container, but this time instead of using our volume we will bind our working directory on our local machine to the working directory of the Docker container.
 From the root of our app run: